 Bikeability Scotland Delivery - Highland Council

-Bikeability Scotland training is available for all school children, but typically delivered in Primary 5-7 in the Highland Council area.
+Bikeability Scotland training is available for all school children, but typically delivered in Primary 5 to 7 in the Highland Council area.

 The training teaches children to cycle safely on the roads, learning how to deal with traffic and other hazards.
 Above all, Bikeability Scotland is designed to be fun and get children excited about cycling.